MatejGolian/accessibilityOverlay/README.md

 ```
 ### Firing Extra/Custom Functions
 When creating elements such as buttons and tabs, you can optionally supply functions that will be executed either after the given control receives focus or once its activated.
 These functions are always the last parameters expected by the constructors and the calling object is automatically passed on to them as a parameter.
 Tab objects only support firing functions on focus, while buttons support firing functions on activation as well.
+If so desired, a single object can trigger more than one function on focus or activation.
+For it to do so, pass an array of functions on to it during instantiation.
-For instance, here is how to create an overlay with buttons that fire user defined functions:
+Here is how to create an overlay with buttons that fire user defined functions:
 ```
 #Requires AutoHotkey v2.0